Resolving SMTP relay service email issues in Microsoft Exchange and Google Workspace

 For information about enabling the connector, see the Microsoft article Enhanced Filtering for Connectors in Exchange Online.

-The following summarizes the benefits of configuring Enhanced Filtering for Connectors in Microsoft Exchange when using SMTP relay based services:
+The following summarizes the benefits of configuring Enhanced Filtering for Connectors in Microsoft Exchange or setting up an inbound mail gateway in Gmail when using SMTP relay-based services:

-- Microsoft Exchange email flow and all anti-phishing protection services integrated with Microsoft Exchange will work properly.
+• Email flow and all anti-phishing protection services integrated with the mail server function properly.

-- Improved deliverability of email messages from external senders by minimizing false positive filtration of email messages.
+• Improved deliverability of messages from external senders by reducing false positives in email filtering.